Key Takeaways

 - Long-term log retention is non-negotiable

-- You need clear audit trails for frameworks like HIPAA, PCI-DSS, or SOC 2
+- You need clear audit trails for frameworks like PCI-DSS, HIPAA, GDPR, and SOC 2

-- You care about having full control and visibility into your data
+- You want full control and visibility into your data

 For SMBs and Startups